|

 While I was at the library recently I noticed several books on family reunions in the new book section.
 Puuuuurrrfect!
 I would try to read them next time I went with Gerald for his monthly IVIG treatment at the hospital.

-Grandma (Upton) Nesbit with a corsage.
+My sister-in-law, Valorie, honoring our Grandma (Upton) Nesbit with a corsage.

 Photo by Helen Aardsma, Reunion 2009.